Monthly Planting Guidelines

 Understanding the culinary purposes behind tomato shapes

 As a master tomato gardener, you should know that tomato shape often dictates what the cook can do with tomatoes.
-Medium to large round tomatoes are typically called “beefsteaks,” which can come in many different colors: red, pink, yellow, bi-color, green, orange, pale yellow (known as “white”), purple, and brown (the latter two known as “black”).
+Medium to large round tomatoes is typically called “beefsteaks,” which can come in many different colors: red, pink, yellow, bi-color, green, orange, pale yellow (known as “white”), purple, and brown (the latter two known as “black”).
 Plus, these colors can also be distributed on the beefsteaks in pronounced lines from top to bottom.
 Tomatoes with this color pattern are known as “striped.”
 There are thousands of named varieties of beefsteaks, from Ananas Noire to Zheza.

 Regardless of color or name, beefsteaks share something in common: They all tend to be juicy with a lot of interior seeds.
 These characteristics don’t lend this type of tomato very well to cooking.
 It’s best for slicing in salads and sandwiches.
 Also, using a beefsteak tomato in salsas will result in a lot of watery juice at the bottom of the bowl.

 The second type of tomato is an “oxheart” variety.
 These can come in many colors as well and tend to be anywhere from five ounces to a pound.
 They are heart-shaped, with the stem button on the top, tapering down to a blunt point on the blossom end.
-Oxheart varieties number in the hundreds, with names sometimes indicative of their shape, like German Red Strawberry and Brad’s Black Heart.
+Oxheart varieties number in the hundreds, with names, sometimes indicative of their shape, like German Red Strawberry and Brad’s Black Heart.

 Oxhearts do double duty in the kitchen because they are almost pure meat with very few seeds.
 Fantastic as slicers in salads, adding them to a picnic or lunch sandwich keeps the bread from getting soggy, unlike a beefsteak tomato.
-They are also popular canning and cooking tomatoes because they have very little of the watery juice that slows down the cooking process and contributes to overly watery pasta sauces, salsas, and canned tomatoes in jars.
+They are also popular in canning and cooking tomatoes because they have very little watery juice that slows down the cooking process and contributes to overly watery pasta sauces, salsas, and canned tomatoes in jars.

 If you’re cooking with tomatoes, then the other odd shapes of tomatoes are for you: plum, pear, elongated, and ruffled (ribbed).
 These odd shapes mean that the tomato meat is firm, with very little watery juice.
 This category is called “roma” or “paste” tomatoes.
 Not the best-tasting “eating out of hand” tomatoes, these shine once cooked.
-Their thick walls hold up to cooking; because there is little water in them, they produce beautiful salsas, stir-fries, canned goods, ketchups, and quick pasta sauces.
+Their thick walls hold up to cooking; because there is little water in them, they produce beautiful salsas, stir-fries, canned goods, ketchup, and quick pasta sauces.

 So before you decide on which varieties to grow, ask yourself what you’ll be doing with the tomatoes and how you’ll be preparing them.
-Most of our gardens are smaller than we’d like, and giving up prime space to a paste-type tomato when you only want a fresh slicer would be a waste.
+Most of our gardens are smaller than we’d like and giving up prime space to a paste-type tomato when you only want a fresh slicer would be a waste.